sweinreich/cadwiki_overleaf/README.md

 I then modified the spacing in one place -- the preamble -- while maintaining consistent spacing throughout the paper.

 When making plots, keep them simple and consistent for readability.
 Here are a few tips:
 * Thick lines, few colors, and black & white readability (for the colorblind) are helpful.
 Avoid using both red and green (again, for the colorblind).
-Ideally, black/red/blue with dashed/dotted lines when more curves are needed.
+Ideally, each curve has both a unique color and shape, but this isn't always possible.
 * Red is often associated with negativity, while blue is associated with positivity.
 So if you are comparing to prior art, don't make theirs blue and yours red.
 * Make sure dashed lines are drawn on top of solid ones, and markers without lines on top of all lines.
 This way all data is visible.
 * Use consistent line styling when referring to the same configuration (i.e. when the legend entries match).
 As an example, suppose you are plotting S21 for 4 different transistor gm configurations.
 If you plot NF for those same 4 gm configurations, the colors should match between the two figures.